 Qualifications and Units of Competency

 Currently there are 2 qualifications and 8 units of competency specific to sterilisation services.
-You are invited to provide feedback on these current training products by completing surveys.
+A feedback survey on these training products was open until Wednesday 13 August 2025.

 Qualifications